smover/arch_comp_hydi/README.md

 The benchmarks are:
 1. navigation_pwc: *WARNING* partial description
-2. rod: *WARNING* no description
+2. rod: *WARNING* not available yet
-3. dist_controller: *WARNING* no description
+3. dist_controller: *WARNING* not available yet
-4. TTEThernet: *WARNING* there are still question about this benchmark that should be answered by their authors.
+4. TTEThernet: *WARNING* there are still questions about this benchmark that should be answered by their authors.
 Thise benchmark is taken from the ARCH benchmark archive